 Amélie prepared some flash cards and asked the group the following questions:

 Finally, the girls had a very lively brainstorm session.
-They discussed many options for an action to honor Katherine Switzer and eventually decided to run in an event together.
+They discussed many options for an action to honor Kathrine Switzer and eventually decided to run in an event together.
 They will be attending a fun run together this summer and are deciding how to show their support for the number 261 while they run.